 Are you considering some hardware upgrades for your computer?
-Or do you just simply want to know where does your PC stand in comparison to other computers?
+Or do you just simply want to know where does your PC stands in comparison to other computers?
 Benchmarking your computer can help you out.
-In computing, Benchmarking is a process of running a defined set of tests on a hardware and calculate its score based on the performance.
+In computing, Benchmarking is a process of running a defined set of tests on hardware and calculate its score based on the performance.
 In this post, we are going to talk about a service called UserBenchmark that lets you benchmark your computer and compare it online.

 Benchmark & test Hardware components of Windows PC

 UserBenchmark is a free service that lets you benchmark your Windows computer.
 It can test most of the hardware components including CPU, GPU, SSD, HDD, RAM and USB Devices.
 The tests are simple to run, and all the reports and details are displayed in the browser itself.
-It can also suggest you possible upgrades and let you build a PC.
+It can also suggest possible upgrades and let you build a PC.
 It will benchmark your PC & compare the results to other computers with the same components.
 It will then compare the strengths & weaknesses of each component in your PC to other components & systems in its class.

 To start the benchmarking process, all you need to do is download the benchmarking utility and execute it.
 It will take a few minutes to complete the test.
 And you might see some graphics on your computer screen during the test.
 Once all the tests are completed, you will be redirected to UserBenchmark website for the report.
 Executing the tests is not difficult at all, it is easy and just takes a minute.